KayT98/WallpaperClock/README.md

 # WallpaperClock

+• Last year Capstone project.

-A clock that changes wallpaper according to time of day.
+• A clock that changes wallpaper according to time of day.

-Just for fun and practices.
+• Just for fun and practices.

-Any suggestions, tips, ideas on how to improve the projects will be greatly appreciated
+• Any suggestions, tips, ideas on how to improve the projects will be greatly appreciated